-Improving the role of both the NDIS and hospitals in supporting young people with disability to leave hospital and return to their community is one of the keys to keeping them out of nursing homes.
+Improving the role of both the NDIS and hospitals in supporting young people with disability to leave hospital and return to their community is one of the keys to keeping them out of aged care.

 The Summer Foundation, in partnership with two regional hospitals and the NDIS, is working towards testing new approaches to discharge planning as part of its Hospital Discharge Project.